A Clinical Mobility Strategy: 7 Key Ingredients for Success

 With the transition toward patient-centered care models, leading hospitals investing in mobile communication solutions in order to improve care quality and outcomes, reduce healthcare delivery costs, and increase patient and provider satisfaction.
 These solutions take advantage of mobile’s myriad of capabilities in order to provide relevant, reliable, consistent and secure communications throughout the healthcare setting.

 Mobile in a Clinical Setting

-The adoption of clinical mobile solutions to streamline workflows, enhance productivity and support collaborative team-based care continues to expand across healthcare facilities.
+The adoption of clinical mobile strategy to streamline workflows, enhance productivity and support collaborative team-based care continues to expand across healthcare facilities.
 According to a HIMSS survey, 83% of physicians have reported using mobile technology to provide patient care.
 Physicians are most likely use these devices to view patient information (69%), view non-patient health information (65%), educate and train others (49%), use clinical information (42%), and to collect data when at a patient’s bedside (36%).

 It is no surprise that healthcare executives increasingly consider mobile devices to be an integral part of clinical strategy as a means of boosting communication, efficiency and productivity.
-With the changing needs of end users and the availability of new mobile devices and solutions to solve clinical problems, there is a growing pressure for healthcare organisations to refine their strategic goals and plans regarding mobility.
+With the changing needs of end users, and the availability of new devices and solutions to solve clinical problems, there is a growing pressure for healthcare organisations to refine their strategic goals and plans regarding mobility.

 What is a Mobility Strategy?

 For mobile devices to make a real impact on clinical care, health organisations must implement a holistic strategy that revolves around the end user, workflow, data, and deliver quality patient care.
 One of the primary functions of a mobility strategy is to help align mobile initiatives with organisational goals in order to provide a successful framework for designing and implementing all mobile-related projects.